matspike/matspike.github.io/index.md

 Lecturers/Tutors
 ----------------

-[Dr. Matthew Spike](http://www.pyowhack.com) (that's me) is the course organiser and main lecturer.
+[Dr. Matthew Spike](http://www.pyowhack.com) (me!) is the course organiser and main lecturer.
 If you need to speak to someone about the course, you can email me or virtually-grab me after class (or during the break), I don't keep office hours, but am available to meet (on appointment) Mon-Fri.
 My office(!) is [DSB 2.13](http://www.ed.ac.uk/maps/maps?building=dugald-stewart-building).
 Note that I will generally only respond to emails during **normal business hours**, and I may not be able to respond immediately (read: almost never do at the best of times).

 There is no lecture or tutorial in week 6; you should use this time to get a jump on independent study for your essay(s).
 [Dr. Frank Mollica](https://mollicaf.github.io/) will be delivering a lecture on Grammaticalisation in week 8.

 Your tutor will be either Amir Bin Mustaffa, Lauren Fletcher, or Vittoria Moresco, who are all PhD students here in PPLS/LEL at
 Edinburgh.
 You can email your tutor with questions about the course